Five Day Photography Workshop

 Working together with these three passionate photographers was a fabulous experience for us.
 For them to share the excitement and creative energy with us was a real gift.
 To see how their skills and style is developing serves as a strong motivation to work on building up more of an online community so we can participate in encouraging everyone who takes part in our workshops beyond the time they spend with us here in Chiang Mai.

-If you are interested in joining one of our five day Thai Culture Photography Workshops, please take a look at this page.
+If you are interested in joining one of our 5 day Photography Workshops, please take a look at this page.